esv0t10n/Zmlm/README.md

 # Zmlm
 # Damn!!!!!!

-Zmlm is already to fuck off Alps \n none
+Zmlm is already to fuck off Alps

 # PULL is shit
 # COMMIT is shit